 I remember her telling us that more and more Italians were coming to Croatia on holiday instead of spending time on their own Italian beaches.
 When we asked her why she thought that was, she said, “It’s the water – Italians don’t want to swim in the Adriatic on their side anymore, it’s too dirty.
 They come over here to swim now.”
 Anyone who’s tried to find a cheap hotel room in Italy or a spot on a beach in Italy during August may argue with that statement, as Italian beaches remain crowded in summer – but I can’t disagree with her on one count: the water in Croatia is gorgeous.

 Getting from Italy to Croatia by Ferry

 If your Italian adventure will be ending in or near a city on the eastern coast of the country, then taking a ferry to Croatia from Italy may be the way to go.
-The departure points from Italy are Venice, Ancona, Pescara, and Bari, and from each port you’ve got at least a couple of choices as far as destinations in Croatia and ferry lines goes.
+The departure points from Italy are Venice, Ancona, Pescara, and Bari, and from each port, you’ve got at least a couple of choices as far as destinations in Croatia and ferry lines go.